June 12, 2014

 In my last post I mentioned I’m very tempted to shop right now.
 The stores still carry a nice assortment of summer items and I have a few months left until our summer season is over.
 For the next month our weather should stay fairly consistent in temperature, so this is the perfect opportunity to ‘play’ with my wardrobe.
 I adore the concept of a “French or Parisian” inspired wardrobe (few items, few colors, wear everything often) and this is a great opportunity to test the idea.

-For the next three weeks I’m going to test out a smaller sized working closet, by using a smaller number of items and less colors.
+For the next 3 weeks I’m going to test out a smaller sized working closet by using a small number of items and less colors.

 Since my current spring/summer closet looks a bit out of harmony (lots of colors) I was inspired by numerous posts about “Parisian or French Chic wardrobes” to use fewer colors for an outfit.

 - The Two Color Rule